-Ireland overcome 'chaos' to set up dream England date
+From laughing at chaos to 'dream' Grand Slam date

 Saturday's match against England will be a huge occasion for every Ireland player, but it could be extra special for captain Sexton, who returned against Scotland after sitting out the defeat of Italy in Rome.

-If Ireland beat England, Sexton will have captained his country to a Grand Slam on home soil, while if he scores he will surpass predecessor Ronan O'Gara as the highest points scorer in Six Nations history.
+If Ireland beat England, Sexton will have captained his country to a Grand Slam on home soil, while if he scores, he will surpass predecessor Ronan O'Gara as the highest points scorer in Six Nations history.

 There can be no greater incentive for Sexton, but he is wary of facing an England side desperate to bounce back.